yakupyildiz07/burgeryiyelimclone/README.md

 1. Open your terminal in the project directory.
 2. Use the command `npm install` to install the necessary dependencies.
-3. Use the command `npm run dev` to launch the application.
+3. Use the command `npm start` to launch the application.

-## ⭐ Features

-- You can see different post on home.
-Just click for you or following.
-- If you clicked like,retweet or coment button on the post u can see the difference.
-- You must the click everywhere, you can see everythink like on X.

 ## 🤝  Contribution